-(How new was television?
+To understand what a risk this was, remember that television was still in its infancy in 1959.
 The first TV broadcast was at the 1939 New York World's Fair.
-In 1946, there were 12 TV stations nationwide; in 1948 there were 46 stations nationwide.)
+In 1946, there were 12 TV stations nationwide; in 1948 there were 46 stations nationwide.

 When I signed on, Marvin Arth left.
 So, the WCPO-TV News Department was born: Al Schottelkotte, news director; Allan White, news editor (and staff); and Frank Jones, chief photographer.

 Our first newsroom was one end of a trailer located in the parking lot of the old WCPO studios on Symmes Street.
 But we were soon moved inside to share a small office with Al and Wanda Lewis, of the Uncle Al childrens' show.

 Our equipment consisted of:

 Several reams 8 1/2 x 11 white paper